-- Our group is inviting highly motivated undergraduates, currently enrolled at our University of Illinois at Urbana-Champaign, to join our research team.
+- Our group invites highly motivated undergraduates, currently enrolled at our University of Illinois at Urbana-Champaign, to join our research team.
 Particularly, students who wish to have experience in semiconductor devices and who are passionate about creating next generation photonic and micro/nano-electronic devices are welcomed.
-Historically, students who joined our research team as early as in their freshman/sophomore years authored journal papers by the end of their senior years.
-Please contact Prof. Can Bayram directly via email (and attach your CV and unofficial transcript showing your courses) to inquire about our any position/project openings.
+Please contact Prof. Can Bayram directly via email (and attach your CV and unofficial transcript showing your courses) to inquire about any position/project openings.

 - Each semester I work with a group of undergraduate students who wish to carry out projects in music signal processing.
 Examples of recent successful projects have been "automatic saxophone squeak elimination", "hum removal", "pitch detection of solo musical phrases", "time-scale modification of non-vibrato tones while retaining timbral texture", "time stretching of vibrato sounds while preserving vibrato rate", and "chord recognition using spectral maximum likelihood matching".
 Some projects have resulted in students giving presentations at UIUC College of Engineering Undergraduate Research Resource Fairs, regional symposiums, and international professional meetings.